-While I didn't have a McD.L.T. container at the ready, you can see that I have hoarded some of that great foam packaging.
+While I didn't have a McD.L.T. container at the ready, you can see that I've hoarded some of that great foam packaging.
 People sometimes ask where I got them from, and the answer is: McDonald's!
 Yes, I've kept them all these years, and they've found a home on top of the games in my arcade.
 There's nothing like period-accurate garbage for that authentic game room feel.

 If you crave more vintage McDonald's goodness, there's no need to go anywhere else!
 The New Food Changeables Happy Meal promotional got a great feature, which ended up being one of my favorites.
 Also, you can witness incredible photos from my seventh birthday party, held at a McDonald's in 1987!
 And what's a trip to the Golden Arches without Funny Fry Friends?

 It's hard for me to fathom, but this is Retro Injection's fiftieth published article!
 It's been a whirlwind six months, and thanks go out to all our visitors and contributors, including a few celebrities.
 We update on a regular basis, so keep popping over to see our latest rants.
 Better yet, join the ranks of the elite, and get notified of new stuff!